Troubleshooting LDAP server connections

 User search or user filters not being applied

-If more or fewer VMRs or devices than expected (or no VMRs/devices at all) were created after performing a template synchronization, it is likely that the LDAP base DN, LDAP user search DN and LDAP user filter fields have been misconfigured.
+If more or fewer VMRs, devices or users than expected (or no VMRs/devices/users at all) were created after performing a template synchronization, it is likely that the LDAP base DN, LDAP user search DN and LDAP user filter fields have been misconfigured.

 Check that all objectCategory, objectClass and LDAP field names have been spelled correctly.
 Note that all LDAP user search and user filter contents are not case sensitive.